-As higher education changes, so are the kinds of students that are being attracted to graduate and continuing education programs.
-To really appeal to these kinds of students, colleges and universities need to incorporate multiple student personas into their inbound marketing strategy.
+As higher education changes, so are the kinds of students that are being attracted to colleges and universities.
+To really appeal to these kinds of students, institutions need to incorporate multiple student personas into their inbound marketing strategy.

 Free Toolkit – Create Student Personas For Your School

-Below are three relatively new types of student personas that are higher education marketers need to become familiar with if they are going to better market their graduate and continuing education programs.
+Below are three different types of student personas that higher education marketers need to become familiar with if they are going to better market their programs and ultimately convert more prospective students into applicants.

-This student has already gotten a Bachelor’s degree that they’ve probably used to gain the job they have now.
-They are having serious second thoughts about their career, and have decided to earn second B.A. or B.S. in a completely unrelated field in order to pursue a new career.
+This student has already earned their Bachelor’s degree, which they’ve leveraged to gain the job they have now.
+They are having serious second thoughts about their career, and have decided that they must earn another degree in order to pursue the career that they want.

 Their job title search will lead them to question what combination of degrees will lead to the job that they want.
 This student persona is not shy about going after something specific.
 They’ve already paid (for or are still paying off) their first degree; if they’re going to get additional schooling, it might as well hit all aspects of what they’re searching for.

 This journey requires a very specific marketing approach to make this persona feel that they are securely on the path to their new career in economic geography.
 What a second career student is likely looking for, regardless of the new degree they’re pursuing, is a smooth transition back into the professional world, alongside the ability to continue working while pursuing their degree.